-Table 7 lists the top 10 underlying causes of death for persons 65 years of age or older in the South Carolina Alzheimer's Disease Registry who died during 2009.
+Table 7 lists the top 10 underlying causes of death for persons 65 years of age or older in the South Carolina Alzheimer's Disease Registry who died during 2010.
 The #1 underlying cause of death for these persons was attributed to senility and organic mental disorders.
 This category includes Alzheimer's disease and many other dementing illnesses.
-Nationally, the leading causes of death for persons ages 65 years and older were: heart disease, cancer, cerebrovascular disease, chronic lower respiratory diseases, pneumonia, diabetes, accidents, septicemia, nephritis, and Alzheimer's disease.
+Nationally, the leading causes of death for persons ages 65 years and older were: heart disease, cancer, chronic lower respiratory diseases, cerebrovascular disease, Alzheimer's disease, diabetes, influenza and pneumonia, nephritis, accidents, and septicemia.
 As can be seen in the table below, the underlying causes of death for those with ADRD in the Registry nearly mirror the national trend.

-Table 7 Top 10 Underlying Causes of Death Among Those 65 Years or Older South Carolina Alzheimer's Disease Registry, 2009
+Top 10 Underlying Causes of Death Among Those 65 Years or Older

 Rank

 1 Senility and organic mental disorders

 2 Acute cerebrovascular disease

 3 Coronary atherosclerosis and other heart disease

 4 Chronic obstructive pulmonary disease and bronchiectasis

 5 Acute myocardial infarction

-6 Pneumonia
+6 Parkinson's disease

 7 Congestive heart failure; nonhypertensive

-8 Cancer of bronchus; lung
+8 Pneumonia

-9 Diabetes mellitus without complication
+9 Cancer of bronchus; lung

-10 Parkinson's disease
+10 Diabetes mellitus without complication

-^{}Only includes persons who died during the 2008 calendar year.
+^{}Only includes persons who died during the 2010 calendar year.